vmware-tanzu/tanzu-cli/README.md

 Unit and Integration tests implementation is part of CLI Core development.
 CLI core does have end-to-end test case implementation.
 More details found in the [End-to-End framework and test case implementation](test/e2e/README.md).

-### Before you begin

-- Check out the [contribution guidelines](CONTRIBUTING.md) to learn more about how to contribute.